Romani people in France: Population

 The term "Romanichel" is considered pejorative in France, and "Bohémien" is outdated.
+Members of the Romani minority often call themselves Voyageurs (Travellers).
 The French National Gendarmerie referred to them in an ethnic database by the acronym "MENS" ("Minorités Ethniques Non-Sédentarisées"), an administrative term meaning "Travelling Ethnic Minorities".
 However this usage is not widely used, since this ethnic database was secret as creating ethnic data is illegal in France.

-The exact numbers of Romani people in France are not known, with estimates varying from 20,000 to 400,000.
-The French Romani rights group FNASAT reports that at least 12,000 Romani, who have immigrated from Romania and Bulgaria, live in unofficial urban camps throughout the country.
+The exact numbers of Romani people in France are not known, with estimates varying from 20,000 to 400,000, depending whether they include or not sedentary Roma, Manouches and cognate groups who intermingled with non-Roma Travellers (including Yenish people).
+The vast majority of this population uses a variety of French, usually called Voyageur, as their native language.

+The French Romani rights group FNASAT reports that at least 12,000 Balkan Romani, who have immigrated from Romania and Bulgaria, live in unofficial urban camps throughout the country.
 French authorities often attempt to close down these encampments.
 In 2009, the government sent more than 10,000 Romani back to Romania and Bulgaria.

 In 2009, the European Committee of Social Rights found France had violated the European Social Charter (rights to housing, right to protection against poverty and social exclusion, right of the family to protection) in respect to Romani population from foreign countries.